pic

 148.975 ns (1 allocation: 448 bytes)

-The "No-Preallocation" tab serves as our baseline, providing a reference point for comparison with the other methods.
+The "No-Preallocation" tab serves as a reference point for comparison with the other methods.
 As for the "Pre-allocating" tab, it reuses a regular vector to compute temp.
 In contrast, the "SVector" tab converts x to an SVector sx without pre-allocating temp.
 The benchmarks reveal that the latter approach is more performant, as it avoids memory allocation and benefits from additional optimizations provided by SVectors.